Meg Masters: Plot

 Upon possessing a young woman named Meg Masters (Nicki Aycox), the demon assumes her name and tracks down series protagonist Sam Winchester in the first season episode "Scarecrow".
 The two briefly meet while hitchhiking—Sam left his brother Dean to track down their missing father John—and then again at a bus station.
 Despite her attempts to convince him otherwise, Sam eventually leaves to help Dean with one of their supernatural investigations.
 Meg slits a man's throat and uses his blood to communicate with her father Azazel, the demon responsible for the death of Sam and Dean's mother.
 Sam encounters her again in the episode "Shadow".
 Finding her reappearance suspicious, Sam spies on her and realizes that she is responsible for recent deaths of natives from his hometown.
 The brothers confront Meg and learn that the murders were actually a trap set for John, who has been hunting Azazel.
 After Sam and Dean reunite with John and acquire the demon-killing Colt, Meg begins killing their friends in "Salvation" and threatens to continue doing so unless they surrender the weapon.
 John delivers a fake gun, but Meg and her demonic brother take him hostage after quickly realizing the deceit.
 Meg tracks down the brothers in search of the Colt in the season finale "Devil's Trap", but is ultimately captured and exorcised to Hell.

 Meg escapes Hell in the second season and takes possession of Sam (Jared Padalecki) in "Born Under a Bad Sign", seeking revenge against the Winchesters.
 To trick Dean into killing his brother, she uses Sam's body to kill one of the Winchesters' fellow hunters before taking their friend Jo Harvelle hostage, attempting to convince Dean that Sam has succumbed to Azazel's influence and can't control his actions.
 However, Dean and the Winchesters' ally Bobby Singer realize that Sam is possessed, and despite Meg's attempt to seal herself in Sam using a binding link, she is forced to flee Sam's body once she becomes vulnerable to exorcism after Dean and Bobby burn the mark off.
+Meg returns in "Are You There, God?
+It's Me, Dean Winchester" and is one of the spirits that haunts Dean, Sam, and Bobby.